mayconfmelo/min-manual/docs/manual.typ

 ```

 In this syntax, only `:NAME:` is mandatory, while `RULE`, #raw("`LANG`"), and
 `"MODEL"` will fallback to the defaults when omitted.
+Can be a `:NAMESPACE.NAME:`
+syntax when `lang` is Typst-related.

 = Copyright